Ion Coulomb crystals: an exotic form of condensed matter: Out-of-equilibrium dynamics of ion Coulomb crystals

 \subsection{Transport in trapped ion chains}

 The possibility to perform normal mode spectroscopy of an ion chain and to address and monitor a single ion within the chain make these systems a powerful laboratory for studying thermodynamics of and heat transport in many-body systems at the quantum level.
-This has led to investigations of coherent transport of excitations along ion chains varying from few to dozens of ions, and temperatures ranging from the Doppler cooling limit to near zero point energies.
+This has led to investigations of coherent transport of excitations along ion chains varying from few to dozens of ions, and with temperatures ranging from the Doppler cooling limit to near zero point energies.

 Coherent transport of vibrational excitations was studied in ion chains in linear Paul traps by \cite{Haze:2012,Ramm:2014}.
 We discuss in more details the experiment of \cite{Ramm:2014}, as this is representative of the state of the art reached on the observation of these dynamics.
 Here, transport of a transverse vibrational excitation was measured along chains of $^{40}$Ca$^+$ in a linear Paul trap with the number of ions ranging from 5 to 37, as illustrated in Fig.~\ref{Ramm2014_1}.
 After initializing the chain motion to Doppler cooling temperatures, an edge ion was excited by a laser pulse with a finite duration.
 The intensity of the pulse was modulated at the trap radial frequency, thereby locally exciting a transverse vibration.
-The dynamics of energy propagation was monitored by resolving individual ions along the chain by driving resonant laser pulses and extracted from measurement of the time-evolution of the probability that the ion is in the electronic ground state.
+The dynamics of energy propagation was monitored by resolving individual ions along the chain using focused, near resonant laser pulses to convert motional excitation to electronic excitation, which is routinely measured.
 The measured data is consistent with a model of coupled oscillators (or equivalently, with a harmonic crystal).
-In a quantized form, the model for the vibrations dynamics along the transverse $x$-direction reads:
+In a quantized form, the model for the vibrational dynamics along the transverse $x$-direction reads: